hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 # Step 3.
 Federating SPIRE

-## 3﻿.1 Expose SPIRE server bundle endpoint.
+## 3﻿.1 Expose SPIRE server bundle endpoint

 Assign an external IP to your spire-server-bundle-endpoint service on each cluster.

-SPIFFE ( *Secure Production Identity Framework For Everyone*) is a specification for implementing identity for workloads, and SPIRE is the code that implements this specification in practice.
+SPIFFE (*Secure Production Identity Framework For Everyone*) is a specification for implementing identity for workloads, and SPIRE is the code that implements this specification in practice.
 A SPIFFE bundle is a resource that contains the public key material needed to authenticate credentials from a particular trust domain.
 A SPIFFE bundle endpoint is a resource (represented by a URL) that serves a copy of a SPIFFE bundle for a trust domain.
 SPIFFE control planes may both expose and consume these endpoints to transfer bundles between themselves, thereby achieving federation.
-We use the SPIRE server to host the “spire-server-bundle-endpoint” service that serves the SPIFFE bundle to an external Spire agent of a different trust domain.
+The SPIRE server is used to host the “spire-server-bundle-endpoint” service that serves the SPIFFE bundle to an external Spire agent of a different trust domain.

-We use MetalLB to assign the IP for this service.
+MetalLB is used to assign the IP for this service.
 MetalLB hooks into your Kubernetes cluster and provides a network load-balancer implementation.
 In short, it allows you to create Kubernetes services of type LoadBalancer in clusters that don’t run on a cloud provider, and thus cannot simply hook into paid products to provide load balancers.

 Follow this [link](https://metallb.universe.tf/configuration/_advanced_ipaddresspool_configuration/#controlling-automatic-address-allocation) to set up an automatic address allocation for all services that have type external IP.

-Ours looks something like this:
+The configuration should now look something like this:

 ```shellsession
 Cluster1:~ # kubectl get svc -n spire